grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [X] A scene where Hemi is reading The Recognitions (describe cover, not name title.)
 	* maybe while on sonar, like:
 		* "Hemi sat on sonar watch reading a novel the size of a footstone, with an illustration on the cover of some tortured pious soul."
-* [ ] Don't forget to re-write preface and post-script about license
+* [X] Don't forget to re-write preface and post-script about license
-	* [ ] add something to the preface introducing the "director's cut"?
+	* [X] add something to the preface introducing the "director's cut"?
 * [X] Need to consider changing the pilot's name again --- maybe Sir Rogelio after the locksmith who found Yamashita's gold?
 	* Went with Sir Piero, after the captain of the andrea doria

-## Leftover ideas, add for "director's cut"?
+* [X] Need to include a description of Percy somewhere early in the book
+	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
+	* [X] she runs a hand through her cropped hair
 * [X] Shakes affectionately calls the Gnat 'the bug'
+* [X] Shakes needs to say 'ain't' more, like he does when he first appears
+* [X] fuel ballast -- normal fuel oil tanks are filled with water as they are emptied (since they are outside the pressure hull)
+	* fuel ballast tanks (not sure if these are extras, see USS Cod website) can be filled with air to get additional freeboard and run faster on the surface
+	* don't forget that in non-teardrop subs, the lower they are the slower they go on the surface.
+* [X] In the engine room, or the control room: add something about the shine on the levers and wheels from the grip of hands.
+	* Maybe on the control wheels for the dive planes?

+## Leftover ideas, add for a later version?
 * [-] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
 	* I don't think this will make it into the first book or short story
 * [-] hydraulics? wouldn't SOMETHING run on hydraulics?
 Wouldn't whatever it is break or spring a leak?